This post will show you how to protect your privacy online.

 5. Review privacy policies carefully

-Most companies are legally bound to clearly talk about their data collection policies here and as responsible users, you need to be aware of these practices, so you don’t unwittingly hand over your personal information for exploitation.
+Most companies are legally bound to discuss their data collection policies here.
+As responsible users, you must be aware of these practices so you donāt unwittingly hand over your personal information for exploitation.

 6. Always browse in incognito mode